GLaDO8/IViE_corpus_british_dialects_classification/README.md

 We write down all the coefficient data into a pandas DataFrame object.
 This contains 67*9 rows and a lot of columns.

-In order to preprocess our raw log mfsc, delta and delta delta coefficients, we took the mean of each coefficient in each dialect, which gives us 12 average coefficient values for each dialect.
+In order to preprocess our raw log MFSC, delta and delta delta coefficients, we took the mean of each coefficient in each dialect, which gives us 12 average coefficient values for each dialect.
 This is done because the spectral content of each frame isn’t very important for generalization.
 It would be more helpful to understand what kind of spectral content is present in the phonemes of each dialect.
-After finding the means, our Dataframe would now be of the size 67x9 rows and 36 columns.
-In order to get more insight from out coefficients, we also find the minvalue, max value, standard deviation, skewness and median of each of our coefficients.
-This creates a Dataframe of 67x9 rows and 216 + 1(labels)  columns.
+After finding the means, our DataFrame would now be of the size 67x9 rows and 36 columns.
+In order to get more insight from out coefficients, we also find the min-value, max value, standard deviation, skewness and median of each of our coefficients.
+This creates a DataFrame of 67x9 rows and 216 + 1(labels)  columns.

 We then split the dataset into 80% training data and 20% testing data using sklearn’s train_test_split.